bill-kerr/bkerr.dev/src/content/blog/creating-a-blazing-fast-site-with-netlify-and-astro.md

 After implementing the image format conversion and setting explicit widths and heights on my images, there was a noticeable increase in the image loading speed.
 However, I still wasn't happy with how much pop-in could occur when visiting a page with a lot of images (like the [projects page](/projects)).

-I thought a good solution would be to prefetch the images before loading the page, but I didn't want to blindly prefetch every image on my site for every page navigation.
-So I needed a way to detect a user's _intent_ that they would visit a page.
+A good solution would be to prefetch the images before loading the page, but I didn't want to blindly prefetch every image on my site for every page navigation.
+So, I needed a way to detect a user's _intent_ that they would visit a page.
 There is a common pattern in web development of prefetching on hover, giving your server/CDN extra precious milliseconds to send back the asset before the user actually clicks.
-I decided I would implement this for images on certain pages.
+I thought this would be great to implement for images on certain pages.

-The problem is that there is no native way to do this with Astro, so I would have to roll my own.
+The problem was that there is no native way to do this with Astro, so I would have to roll my own.

 I started by deciding which pages would be good candidates for prefetching images.
-I decided on the [projects](/projects), [blog](/blog), and [resume](/resume) pages.
+The [projects](/projects), [blog](/blog), and [resume](/resume) pages were good fits.
 These all have two or more images and suffered the most from image pop-in.

 To detect user intent, I used the `x-on:mouseenter` directive from Alpine.